mtaffe01/WIDS2024FinalProject/README.md

 Where to find files:

-The full R code with all of our data cleaning and grpahs is in the `Code` folder
+The full R code with all of our data cleaning and graphs is in the `Code` folder

 The final, cleaned paper is found in the documents folder.

-the final presentation is found in the documents folder.
+The final presentation is found in the documents folder.

-the saved images of all graphs are found under Documents/Graph_Images
+The saved images of all graphs are found under Documents/Graph_Images